-Given their inconsistency, the data presented in this report should in many cases be treated with caution.
+Given their inconsistency, the data presented here and in the full report should in many cases be treated with caution.
 Nevertheless, some broad legitimate conclusions can be drawn on the status of tropical forest management, and on the changes that have occurred since 2005, based on the following results.